 There are a wide range of Philips Sonicare toothbrushes and many of them require the occasional spare part to keep them running, particularly mechanical parts such as the seals, drive components and the motor/solenoid.

-Below we show you some of the parts used in various Sonicare toothbrushes and show you where to buy replacements.
+Below we show you some of the parts used in various Sonicare toothbrushes, and chargers, and show you where to buy replacements.

 Which Sonicare Brush Do I Have?